mpanighetti/dnd5e-rhythmancy/main.md

 - **If the target is an undead creature, either when you initially cast this spell or when they died:** the target gains a number of Temporary Hit Points equal to your spellcasting ability check.

-An undead creature targeted or raised by this spell must succeed on a Wisdom Saving Throw against your spell save DC or they are Charmed by you.
+An undead creature targeted or raised by this spell must succeed on a Wisdom Saving Throw against your Spell Save DC or they are Charmed by you.
 On each of your turns, you can use a Bonus Action to mentally command any creature you Charmed with this spell within 60 feet of you; if you control any combination of creatures using this spell, _animate dead_, or similar spells, you can command any or all of them at the same time, issuing the same or different commands to each one.
 You decide what action the creature will take and where they will move during their next turn, or you can issue a general command, such as to guard a particular chamber or corridor.
 If you issue no commands, the creature defends you and themself against hostile creatures and moves as needed to remain within at least 30 feet of you.
 Once given an order, the creature continues to follow it until the task is complete.

 On a successful save, or if the Charmed condition on the undead creature ends, the creature stops obeying any command you've given them and cannot be targeted by this spell again for the next 30 days.